 The Recipe: Orange Cranberry Holiday Thumbprint Cookies

 Tips and what you will need: you will need the spice cardamom, a microplane for zesting citrus and a parchment covered cookie sheet.
-You can make these cookies gluten free by using your favorite gluten free flour, and grain free by using cassava flour.
+You can make these cookies gluten free by using your favorite gluten free flour.

-2 1/2 cups all purpose flour (you can use gluten free flour, or grain free cassava flour)
+- 2 1/2 cups all-purpose flour you can use gluten free flour

 Whisk flour, salt and cardamom in a bowl and set aside